mkboudreau/asrt/README.md

 - `-a` or `--aggregate`: aggregates all sites into a single true/false response. includes the total sites unless -q is specified
 - `-q` or `--quiet`: makes response only show true/false.
 - `-w` or `--workers`: this is the number of workers or goroutines used to connect to the client sites.
-- `-m` or `--method`: the method to be used for all urls given on the command line. valid values are GET,POST,PUT,DELETE,HEAD,PATCH. default is GET.
+- `-m` or `--method`: the method to be used for all urls given on the command line. valid values are GET,POST,PUT,DELETE,HEAD,PATCH. default is GET. (not implemented yet)

 ### Input File Format
 - Each line must contain a method and a url.